guardinfo-spam/VirtualFootie/README.md

 you can play others using =friendly DiscordHandle

+Player can be sold with =sell playerID

 The bot uses the FIFA 21 players and ratings

 Winners are determined using the base stats and a random range to give every one a chance.

+this is a very rough first version, bugs can be expected.